petecarapetyan/cc/doc/20--reps/20--crud/crud1.rocket.md

-# ANCILARY OBJECTIVES:
+# CRUD Drills - 1

+These reps help you build muscle memory for CRUD around the basics

 We would also like to accomplish each of these objectives by doing these:

-- reps ...
-- more reps
-- even more reps
-- and again more reps
 - an example of all 4 CRUD views to explore those differences
 - gain sense of what the boilerplate in every app feels like
 - debugging/testing in dev tools with networking tab